erriapo/aws-assumerole-in-terraform/index.md

 }
 ```

-The IAM user in the master account `calvin` is assigned the policy to assume the target role.
+The IAM user in the master account `calvin` is assigned this policy to assume the target role.

 ```JSON
 {